joaopspsps/glovarmonic/docs/glovarmonic-v1-assembly/doc.md

-1. The buttons will be placed on the fingertips, kept in place by sticking the legs into the fabric and making two hooks, and solredered to the jumper wires soldered to the legs (more details on that later).
+1. The buttons will be placed on the fingertips, kept in place by sticking the legs into the fabric and making two hooks, and solredered to the jump wires soldered to the legs (more details on that later).
 2. The RGB LED is at the back of the palm, closer to the first knuckle, sewn to the glove through its mounting holes.